 Breach Response Procedures

 Contractors and their employees must be aware of their responsibilities under the law to safeguard sensitive information, the procedures to follow when data is lost or compromised and the penalties for unauthorized disclosure.
-Publication 4465-A, Protecting Federal Tax Information for Contractors, contains information regarding a contractor's responsibilities to protect FTI.
+Publication 4465-A, Protecting Federal Tax Information for Contractors (PDF), contains information regarding a contractor's responsibilities to protect FTI.

 You must follow breach response policies and procedures as defined in Publication 4812, Section 18, Incident Response, when responding to an identified unauthorized disclosure or data breach.
 Section 18, Incident Responses 1-8, include: